stefa-sal/figo/README.md

     - `remote`: Specify the remote name for displaying GPU PCI addresses.
 Defaults to `local` if omitted.
   - **Examples**:
     ```bash
+    # Display PCI addresses of GPUs on the local node
     figo gpu pci_addr

+    # Display PCI addresses of GPUs on a specific remote
     figo gpu pci_addr my_remote
     ```